artemgilmanov/MyBlazorServerApp/README.md

 #### **Alternatives to MediatR**

-If a subscription is required for MediatR, you could replace it with a more basic, hand-rolled **Command/Handler pattern** or with a similar, free library.

 * **Hand-Rolled Command/Handler Pattern**: You can build a custom, lightweight version of the Command/Handler pattern.
 This involves creating a `Mediator` class that resolves and executes handlers based on the command type.
 This provides a clear separation of concerns without an external dependency.
 This approach would require a bit more boilerplate code but offers complete control and no licensing concerns.
 * **Simple Injector's Decorator Pattern**: If you are already using a dependency injection container like Simple Injector, you can leverage its decorator pattern to implement a similar pipeline behavior as MediatR, where you wrap the main handler with validation or logging decorators.
 This provides a flexible and powerful way to build the pipeline without a dedicated library.
 * **MassTransit**: While primarily a message bus, **MassTransit** can also be used as an in-process mediator.
 It is a more robust, but complex, alternative that is well-suited for applications that might need to scale to a distributed message-based architecture in the future.

-The choice of alternative depends on the project's specific needs, complexity, and performance requirements.
-For many applications, a simple, custom-built solution or a lightweight library like Mapster would be a suitable replacement.